List of Teenage Mutant Ninja Turtles characters: Old Hob

 Old Hob, or just Hob, is a male mutant alley cat in the IDW comics.
 He was mutated right after the Turtles and Splinter, still animals at that time, had been stolen by Foot ninjas from the StockGen laboratories.
 He tried to abduct Raphael as his dinner, only to have his right eye clawed out by Splinter.
 Transformed by mutagen residue sticking to the Turtles and Splinter, he at first worked as Stockman's henchman until the latter betrayed him.
 Embittered by his experiences with humans, he became a terrorist for mutantkind and formed his own version of the Mutanimals, later going so far as to transform a large portion of New Yorkers into mutants using a mutagen bomb.
 At first antagonistic towards the Turtles, he gradually develops a mutual understanding with them and lends them his assistance when asked.

 In the Saturday Morning Adventures spinoff series, Hob also appears as the leader of The Pantheon.

 Lita

 Lita is a pre-adolescent female mutant albino turtle featured in the IDW comics.
 Originally a human albino child, she fell victim to Hob's mutagen bomb with which he turned a huge number of New York citizens into mutants, and was subsequently abandoned by her parents.
 She lived on the streets in the newly formed ghetto of Mutant Town until she was taken in by the Turtles.
 She and her new family also encounter a future version of herself, named Big Lita, an apprentice to Time Mistress Renet.
-In the course of events in which Donatello tries to avert the menace posed by the time-travelling devourer Armaggon, she is turned back into her human form by Bob, Leonardo's student-turned-villain from the future.
+In the course of events in which Donatello tries to avert the menace posed by the time-traveling devourer Armaggon, she is turned back into her human form by Bob, Leonardo's student-turned-villain from the future.